 … Oh, yea, I forgot what I was going to say… um, right, about Sean.

-On this particular day, whilst reading all about gardening, and tips for growing wonderful new varieties of plants, I suddenly became aware my two-year-old toddler was not around.
+On this particular day, while reading all about gardening, and tips for growing wonderful new varieties of plants, I suddenly became aware my two-year-old toddler was not around.
 I listened to hear his usual babbling and banging about, but the house was silent.

-At the time I was living a few miles out of Harare, in Zimbabwe, on a smallholding of about 12 acres.
+At the time, I was living a few miles out of Harare.
+In Zimbabwe, on a smallholding of about 12 acres.
 It was a beautiful place.
 An old fashioned farmhouse, with shiny red cement floors, and verandah.

 Having been lost in my reading, I now had a moment of foreboding.
 I called out to him, and walked from room to room, looking for him.

 My stomach churned, my chest tightened, I could hardly breathe.
 Terrified, imagining his little body floating in the river I ran to the edge of it, then backed away.
 I didn’t want to see what I so feared.

 Three times, I did it, calling his name, and then running away.

 Eventually, I reached for the phone.
 Maybe the police could send a helicopter to look for him.
 Then, as I started to dial their number, I heard a commotion outside the house.
 The dogs barking excitedly, hands clapping, and the sound of singing.